tests-always-included/wick/lib/README.md

 `wickGetIfaceIp()`
 ------------------

 Public: Determines the IP address associated with a given network interface.
-If no interface is provided, this returns the first IP address listed by `ifconfig`.
+If no interface is provided, this returns the IP address of the interface for the default route.
+If that does not work, the first IP address is returned, picked arbitrarily.

 * $1 - Name of the variable that should receive the result.
 * $2 - Optional, network interface name.
 If not specified, defaults to the first one returned by `ifconfig`.